jessicahuynh/jessicahuynh/content/portfolio/discover-deis.md

 ongoing = true
 +++

-Discover Deis is a navigation app for Brandeis University, made during the summer 2015 JBS on Voice, Mobile, and Web App Development by myself, Tianci Zhong, and Ziyu Qiu.
-You can view the results of the summer program at deisdiscover.meteor.com and more about the JBS here, including a link to our final presentation.
-If you like, you can also take a gander at our GitHub repository.
+Discover Deis is a navigation and location finding app for Brandeis University that was started during the summer 2015 JBS on [Voice, Mobile, and Web App Development](http://sites.google.com/a/brandeis.edu/jbs-2015-cosi) by myself, Tianci Zhong, and Ziyu Qiu.
+It was continued with me, Ziyu, Limin Wang, Dewar Tan, and Jane Kwon during a Fall 2015 independent study with the five-member group continuing to work on it since then.